-A sticker-based resident parking program is in place for 1 resident parking sticker zone.
+A sticker-based resident parking program is in place for 1 Resident Parking Sticker Zone (PDF).
 Resident stickers may be purchased through the Treasurer's Office and expire on December 31st of each year.
-An application form may be printed online and contain requirements for obtaining stickers.
+An Application Form (PDF) may be printed online and contain requirements for obtaining stickers.

 Temporary Parking Permits